kKaskak/realvwr-scroll/Readme.md

-# A 3D scrollable website made with WEBGi
+# A 3D scrollable website made with WEBGi and GSAP

 # WebGi starter project
 A template for a vanilla(no ui-framework) project with webgi engine in typescript using parcel bundler.